 - 2.13.2.1.
 The Contractor's Marketing, Outreach, and Enrollee Communications materials must be: - 2.13.2.1.1.
 Made available in Alternative Formats, upon request and as needed to assure effective communication for blind and vision-impaired Enrollees, as described in 42 C.F.R. § 438.10(d)(1)(ii); - 2.13.2.1.2.
 Provided in a manner, format and language that may be easily understood by persons with limited English proficiency, low literacy, or for those with intellectual and developmental disabilities or cognitive impairments; - 2.13.2.1.2.1.
 No marketing, outreach, or enrollee communications material shall be used unless it achieves a Flesch Score of forty (40) or better (at or below a 6th grade reading level).
 The material must set forth the Flesch Score and certify compliance with this standard.
 These requirements shall not apply to language that is mandated by Federal or State laws, regulations or agencies. - 2.13.2.1.3.
 Translated into Prevalent Languages for all vital materials, as specified in the Medicare-Medicaid marketing guidance and annual guidance to Contractors on specific translation requirements for their Service Areas; - 2.13.2.1.4.
-Mailed with a multi-language insert that indicates that the Enrollee can access free interpreter services to answer any questions about the Contractor.
-This message shall be written in the languages required in the Medicare Marketing Guidelines provisions on the multi-language insert and any Prevalent Languages not otherwise required to be included in the multilanguage insert. - 2.13.2.1.5.
+As applicable, mailed with non-English language taglines that alert Enrollees with limited English proficiency to the availability of language assistance services, free of charge, and how those services can be obtained, consistent with the requirements of 45 CFR Part 92. - 2.13.2.1.5.
+As applicable, mailed with a non-discrimination notice or statement, consistent with the requirements of 45 CFR Part 92. - 2.13.2.1.6.
 Distributed to the Contractor's entire Service Area as specified in Appendix H of this Contract. - 2.13.3.
 Requirements for the Submission, Review, and Approval of Materials